ellcs/hacks/src/podman.md

 ### run a podman container with binaries from host, without pulling an image

+This should work with docker too:

 ```bash
 $ mkdir /tmp/empty